Little Rock serial stabbings: Investigation and aftermath

-After Franklin's murder, police officially announced that they had come to the conclusion that they were likely committed by a singular offender.
+After Franklin's murder, police officially announced that they had come to the conclusion that the attacks were likely committed by a singular offender.
 In the press release, they noted that all of the attacks had occurred early in the morning between 1 AM and 4 AM, against strangers who were walking alone.
 As a result, police patrols increased around the city and a $20,000 reward announced for the apprehension of a suspect.

 The case garnered attention across social media websites and the Internet, and has even led local vigilantes and self-proclaimed Real Life Superheroes, known only as "Tothian", "Master Legend", and "ShadowVision", that they would hunt down the man responsible for the killings.